 Every Fossil web session has a "user".
 For random passers-by on the internet (and for spiders) that user is "nobody".
 The "anonymous" user is also available for humans who do not wish to identify themselves.
 The difference is that "anonymous" requires a login (using a password supplied via a CAPTCHA) whereas "nobody" does not require a login.
 The site administrator can also create logins with passwords for specific individuals.

-If the "h" capability is missing from user "nobody" but is present for user "anonymous", then a message automatically appears at the top of each page inviting the user to log in as anonymous in order to activate hyperlinks.
+A text message appears at the top of each page in this situation to invite humans to log in as anonymous in order to activate hyperlinks.

 The UserAgent string is a text identifier that is included in the header of most HTTP requests that identifies the specific maker and version of the browser (or spider) that generated the request.
 Typical UserAgent strings look like this: